Salary is commensurate with experience and education.

-Campus Human Resources Operations has an outstanding opportunity for a full time Human Resources Consultant.
+Campus HR Operations and Services has an outstanding opportunity for a full time Human Resources Consultant based in the University District in Seattle.

 As a member of the University of Washington Human Resources team, the HRC is responsible for providing consultation and expert advice to clients regarding policy, rule, and law interpretation, reasonable accommodation, complaint resolution, leave administration, labor relations, performance management and corrective action, workplace violence, training, developing service strategies, processes and programs that are responsive to the needs of their clients.

-Ensure compliance with institutional policy, with the Americans with Disabilities Act (ADA) and Washington state law and respond to requests for reasonable accommodation including the coordination of accommodation requests.
+Ensure compliance with institutional policy, the Americans with Disabilities Act (ADA) and Washington state law regarding reasonable accommodation including coordination of the University's response to accommodation requests.
 Advise employees and supervisors regarding institutional procedures.

 Provide information to employees regarding complaint resolution options.
 Provide guidance to managers and supervisors responding to employee complaints.
 Conduct, or assist managers with, investigations to resolve allegations and work with parties towards resolution of employee complaints or negotiate settlements and prepare settlement agreements.